rahuljroy/ds200/README.md

 # Project Repository of Research Methods course DS200

+## Code

+The code is available in the zip file Code_and_plots.zip, and is named plotting.py.
+Its a python can script and can be run by the following command:

+python plotting.py

 ## Dataset

 We will be dealing with the dataset from this [link](https://data.gov.in/catalog/gdp-india-and-major-sectors-economy-share-each-sector-gdp-and-growth-rate-gdp-and-other?filters%5Bfield_catalog_reference%5D=88141&format=json&offset=0&limit=6&sort%5Bcreated%5D=desc).